In Officer Education .

 - Apply to the national competition each year.
 This process entails filling out and submitting an appropriate application; being interviewed by an NROTC officer; having a physical examination; and applying to, and being accepted by, one of the colleges or universities throughout the country that offers an NROTC program.

-- Enter through the two-year Scholarship Program.
+- Enter through the two or three-year Scholarship Program.

 Two College Programs are available.
 Both lead to a commission in the Navy or Marine Corps.